 Project Managers of SDEP, Wes Jurey (Executive Director of Redemption Bridge, and Immediate Past Chairman of the Texas Workforce Investment Council) and Dr. Froswa’ Booker-Drew (Owner, Soulstice Consultancy, LLC and Chair, SDEP Advisory Council) act as intermediaries, convening participating organizations.
 The focus is to guide the integration and alignment of their organizational resources; working within a collaborative framework; sharing a common, overarching goal: To assist opportunity populations to successfully reintegrate into South Dallas with the skills, competencies, knowledge and capabilities to live sustainable lives.

 SDEP is built on the “Talent Pipeline Demonstration Model” developed by Redemption Bridge, premised on closing the skills gap in Texas, providing training, resulting in nationally recognized industry certifications, enabling the employability of opportunity populations to lead sustainable lives.
-SDEP provides both the framework and process to establish “Communities of Practice” that holistically serve opportunity populations in our currently defined areas of South Dallas.
+SDEP provides both the framework and process to establish “Communities of Practice” that holistically serve individuals and families in our currently defined areas of South Dallas.
 That area includes the two zip codes with the highest percent of their population incarcerated in the state of Texas.

 SDEP offers a Pathway from unemployment to permanent work for: